Piyush800x/EdgeRewardCollector/README.md

 ## How to run
 Just download `installer.exe` and install this.
 After installing run the `rewardcollector.exe` to run.
+Grab a licence key from `licences.txt` file and use this application.

 ## Requirements
 Edge browser must be fullscreened.